marc-aurai/kubernetes_tutorial/readme.md

 ### 1.1.1
 After you created your account and succesfully logged in. </br>
-You should add your current IP Address, and then Build a Database. </br>
+You should add your current IP Address, and afterwards Build a Database. </br>
 <img align="left" src="images/mongoDB_step_1.png" width="750"/> <br clear="left"/>

 ### 1.1.2
 Create a Free 'Shared' cluster, and leave it on the default settings. </br>
-You can add your own cluster name if you like. </br>
+If you would like, you can add your own cluster name. </br>
 <img align="left" src="images/mongoDB_step_2.png" width="750"/> <br clear="left"/> </br>
 <img align="left" src="images/mongoDB_step_3.png" width="750"/> <br clear="left"/>